AdobeDocs/experience-manager-65.en/help/assets/content-fragments/graphql-api-content-fragments.md

 ---
 title: AEM GraphQL API for use with Content Fragments
-description: Learn how to use Content Fragments in Adobe Experience Manager (AEM) as a Cloud Service with the AEM GraphQL API for headless content delivery.
+description: Learn how to use Content Fragments in Adobe Experience Manager (AEM) with the AEM GraphQL API for headless content delivery.
 feature: Content Fragments,GraphQL API
 ---

 # AEM GraphQL API for use with Content Fragments {#graphql-api-for-use-with-content-fragments}

-Learn how to use Content Fragments in Adobe Experience Manager (AEM) as a Cloud Service with the AEM GraphQL API for headless content delivery.
+Learn how to use Content Fragments in Adobe Experience Manager (AEM) with the AEM GraphQL API for headless content delivery.

-AEM as a Cloud Service GraphQL API used with Content Fragments is heavily based on the standard, open source GraphQL API.
+AEM GraphQL API used with Content Fragments is heavily based on the standard, open source GraphQL API.

 Using the GraphQL API in AEM enables the efficient delivery of Content Fragments to JavaScript clients in headless CMS implementations: